L

 To fool around; to dawdle, to dally.
 (OED)

 Spend time aimlessly; idle.
 Dawdle.
-(OD)
+(NOA)

 lorem ipsum (noun)